wibus-wee/stable-diffusion-webui-ipynb/README.md

 ## Recommended Loras

+> It seems that the LoRA related to **@kbr** has disappeared, and I don't know the reason.
+Currently, you can find it at https://huggingface.co/AnonPerson/ChilloutMix, but I'm not sure if I can use it.

 - `(x1)` 🌟 St. Louis (Luxurious Wheels) (Azur Lane): https://civitai.com/models/6669/st-louis-luxurious-wheels-azur-lane
 - `(x1)` 👍 Girls' Frontline-OTs-14"lightning": https://civitai.com/models/6525/girls-frontline-ots-14lightning
 - `(x0.5)` 🌟 @kbr/Korean Doll Likeness: https://civitai.com/models/7448/korean-doll-likeness